yodrew/yodrew.github.io/_pages/front/introduction.md

 - a series of my retreat [reports](/report)
 - [early essays](/conjecture) on darkness, linked to in this book
 - elaborative [blog](/blog) posts
-- [other](/other) writings: [myths](/other/myths), essays, designs, prose, poetry, and lyrics since 1988.
+- [other](/other) writings: essays, designs, prose, myths, poetry, and lyrics since 1988, plus writings by others.
 They marked my way to the restful use of darkness.

 #### open-source